RosettaCommons/documentation/RosettaEnzCM.md

 Author: Jason Fell (jsfell@ucdavis.edu)

-This document was mostly written by Jason Fell (jsfell@ucdavis.edu), last updated October 2019.
+This document was mostly written by Jason Fell (jsfell@ucdavis.edu), last updated May 2020.
 Other contributors are Stephanie C. Contreras, Steve J. Bertolani and Justin B. Siegel.

 Code and Demo
 =============